-Bristol Mentors is a very popular programme, and we recommend you spend time writing a focused application that you can be happy with to give yourself the best chance of being accepted.
+Bristol Mentors is popular and often oversubscribed.
+We recommend spending time writing an application that you can be happy with to give yourself the best chance of being accepted onto the programme.

 In your application you will need to demonstrate:

-- Why you need the support of a mentor
+- Why you specifically feel you need the support of a mentor

-- How you will work with us to plan how to utilise your mentor
+- How you intend to utilise your mentorship

-- That you will commit to the role and make sufficient time to be a reliable student mentee
+- Evidence that you will commit to the programme and make time to be a reliable student mentee

 For any further queries about the programme contact firstname.lastname@example.org.